mlehotay/ier/IER/IER-ethics.md

 All ethical authority resides **exclusively** in the Specification.

-> *If the IER v10.6 Specification is false, everything in this document fails.*
+> **If the IER v10.6 Specification is false, everything in this document fails.**

-> *If any statement in this document appears to conflict with the IER v10.6 Normative Specification, the Specification takes precedence and this statement is void.*
+> **If any statement here conflicts with the Specification, the Specification takes precedence and the conflicting statement is void.**

 ---

 ## **Abstract**

-Informational Experiential Realism (IER) entails a distinctive ethical framework grounded not in metaphysical freedom, phenomenal surplus, intuition, or social convention, but in **organizational facts about intrinsic constraint**.
+Informational Experiential Realism (IER) entails a distinctive ethical framework grounded not in metaphysical freedom, phenomenal surplus, intuition, social convention, or value aggregation, but in **organizational facts about intrinsic constraint**.

 Because experience is identical to the operation of a physical system as a **Unified Experiential Field (UEF)**, ethical consequence follows **necessarily** wherever intrinsic constraint is borne from the inside.